 Oktoberfest, Kitchener–Waterloo, about 1 hour from Toronto.
 This famed 9-day drinkfest features cultural events, plus a pageant and parade.
 Mid-October.

 Toronto Maple Leafs Opening Night, Scotiabank Arena.
 Torontonians love their hockey team, and opening night is always a big event.
 For tickets, visit www.nhl.com/mapleleafs/tickets.
 October.

 Cavalcade of Lights, Nathan Phillips Square.
 This holiday celebration brings to life the skating rink at City Hall with a fantastic light show, performances, parties, and fireworks.
 Visit www.toronto.ca for more information.
 Late November through late December.

-First Night Toronto and New Year’s Eve at City Hall.
-First Night is an alcohol-free family New Year's Eve celebration.
-There are a variety of musical, theatrical, and dance performances at downtown venues.
+New Year’s Eve at City Hall.
 In Nathan Phillips Square and in Mel Lastman Square in North York, concerts begin at around 10pm to usher in the countdown to the New Year.
 Visit www.toronto.ca for more information.
 December 31.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.